D2-mods/Better-IWD-Pregen/d2-script/readme.txt

 --

-Update notes:
+Recent updates:
 - added PSTEE support for several tweaks
-- added Misc spell tweaks component (see components section)
+- added Misc spell tweaks component (see GitHub readme)
 - added "Make items stackable to 999" (weapons and magic items optional)
 - added Shapeshifts can talk (EEs, BG2)

-NOTE: Generalized Biffing is not required for PSTEE.
+PSTEE note: Generalized Biffing is not required for PSTEE.
 The bag from this mod will not reset when doing the Modron Maze (it is biffed automatically when installing).
-However, it's still recommended to install Generalized Biffing (option 2 - biff all) if using any other mods that edit areas, creatures, or stores.
+However, it's still recommended to install Generalized Biffing (option 2 - biff all) if using any other mods that edit areas or store files.

+--

+Updated IWD Starting items tweak (summary of major points):
+- now supports IWD1, IWD2, IWD:EE, IWD-in-BG2, IWD2:EE, Classic Adventures, Tutu, BGEE/EET/BGT (BG1 part only).
+- Scripting is now done for all PCs simultaneously instead of one at a time.
+- EEs/BG2 engine: autoequip option now accounts for mastery and specialization (up to 3+).
+- Autoequip option is now compatible with proficiency overhauls, install this mod after anything that changes proficiencies.
+- IWDEE: fixed the issue that could pause the scripting when starting a new game. (note: fix is only for this mod.
+If you see this issue with other mods, saving and reloading should fix it.)
+- better reliability on original BG2 engine (i.e. fixed issues that could prevent gaining items).
+- Bag option: adjusted item order, added a couple items that were previously intentionally left out (ex. heavy crossbow).
+- accounts for some additional mod items if detected (rr shortbows, project javelin).
+- added journal entry, bug fixes, other improvements (better weapon mix for IWD1/IWD2, etc.).

 ==================================================